November 30 and December 1 & 2

-Join us the weekend of December 1, 2 and 3 from 5 p.m. to 8 p.m. for Walk to Bethlehem.
+Join us the weekend of November 30 and December 1 & 2 from 5 p.m. to 8 p.m. for Walk to Bethlehem.
 Allow at least one hour for the experience, and plan to dress in warm clothes, because much of the event is outside!

 Though the weather will probably be nippy, this outdoor/indoor event will warm your heart.
 You will meet Mary, Joseph, shepherds and angels and see live animals as you walk through the story of the birth of Jesus Christ.
 You will also visit a touching Temple scene and enjoy an authentic marketplace as it looked in Jesus' day.